1ncande5cence/ae-sack/scripts/README.md

 ### Note on Reproduced Attack Numbers
 The number of reproduced attacks may differ slightly (either higher or lower) from those reported in the paper.
 This variation is expected and can be attributed to several factors:

-•	**Configuration or dependency changes**: The configuration files or dependencies changes may affect parsing logic and result in different SUB attacks.
+•  **Configuration and Directory Simplification**: We simplified the configuration files and restructured the directory layouts of certain target programs to improve clarity and consistency.
+These changes may affect parsing logic and could lead to differences in SUB attack visibility or behavior.
-•	**Directory or layout simplification**: We restructured the layout or directories of some target programs for simplicity, which may also influence parsing behavior and attack visibility.
 •	**Merged attacks with identical targets**: Some attacks share the same original and substituted target functions; we merged such cases after confirming equivalence using gdb.
 •	**Removal of false positives**: A few false positives were manually identified and removed during the validation process.
 •	**Improved analysis scripts**: Compared to the original scripts, the updated analysis scripts better filter out false positives (e.g., distinguishing HTTP responses like 200 0 as non-attacks).